Dynamical friction from self-interacting dark matter

 \section{Introduction}

-Since the first direct detection of gravitational waves (GWs) from merging stellar-mass black holes (BHs) and neutron stars with the LIGO detectors \citep{Abbott_2016, Abbott_2017a, Abbott_2017b, Abbott_2019}, 100 years after the formulation of Einstein's theory of General Relativity \citep{Einstein_1916} and about 40 years of the first indirect evidence \citep{Hulse_1975, Taylor_1976, Weisberg_1981}, GW astronomy has become an important and very promising field to probe fundamental physics.
+Since the first direct detection of gravitational waves (GWs) from merging stellar-mass black holes (BHs) and neutron stars with the Laser Interferometer Gravitational-Wave Observatory \citep[LIGO;][]{Abbott_2016, Abbott_2017a, Abbott_2017b, Abbott_2019}, 100 years after the formulation of Einstein's theory of general relativity \citep{Einstein_1916} and about 40 years of the first indirect evidence \citep{Hulse_1975, Taylor_1976, Weisberg_1981}, GW astronomy has become an important and very promising field to probe fundamental physics.
 The GWs emitted by binary mergers do not only allow for testing general relativity at unprecedented levels, but also to probe other physical processes.
 This in particular includes the physics of neutron stars.
 Binary mergers of those objects could allow probing the equation of state of ultrahigh-density matter \citep[e.g.][]{Baiotti_2022}.
-In the future, GW detectors will become sensitive to sub-Hertz GW frequencies, thanks to space-based GW observatories such as LISA \citep{Amaroseoane_2017} and Taiji \citep{Hu_2017}.
+In the future, GW detectors will become sensitive to sub-Hertz GW frequencies, thanks to space-based GW observatories such as the Laser Interferometer Space Antenna \citep[LISA;][]{Amaroseoane_2017} and Taiji \citep{Hu_2017}.
 This will allow us to observe the evolution of intermediate- and extreme-mass ratio inspirals (I/EMRIs), in which a small stellar-mass compact object inspirals into a much larger intermediate/supermassive black hole, over long times and provide a sensitive probe of BH environments.

-BHs might be ``dressed'' with DM, i.e.,\ surrounded by a dense DM spike \citep[e.g.][]{Gondolo_1999, Bertone_2005, Bertone_2024b}.
+BHs might be `dressed' with DM, in other words, surrounded by a dense DM spike \citep[e.g.][]{Gondolo_1999, Bertone_2005, Bertone_2024b}.
 The first robust evidence for an observation of a DM spike around a BH is claimed to be found by \cite{Chan_2024}, see also the work by \cite{Alachkar_2023}.
 They studied the supermassive black hole binary system OJ 287 with outburst observations covering a time span of 104 years.
-The presence of a DM spike can impact the orbit of an inspiralling BH and make the GW signal sensitive to DM physics.
-This could in principle be detectable, e.g.,\ for M87* \citep{Daghigh_2024}.
+The presence of a DM spike can impact the orbit of an inspiralling BH and make the GW signal sensitive to DM physics \citep[e.g.][]{Barausse_2014}.
+This could in principle be detectable, for example for M87* \citep{Daghigh_2024}.
 The inspiralling BH is decelerated by the dynamical friction force, which depends on the density and the velocity dispersion of the DM spike \citep{Chandrasekhar_1943}.
 In consequence, the orbital decay of an inspiralling BH allows probing properties of the DM spike and thus the particle nature of DM.